 Carrying forward the conversation on wellbeing in employees, there was also a panel discussion at the SLASSCOM People Summit 2019.
 Amongst the questions raised was one about mental illnesses and depression and anxiety.
 These will have a negative effect on performance on an employee.

 Most often, long hours at work, stress and anxiety can lead to employees having mental breakdowns and burnout.
 But how can an organization handle this in a way that the employee feels comfortable?
 Bill Duane explained that organizations need to have a destigmatized approach to it.
-Once that is done, appropriate measures such as counselling and medication can be prescribed.
+Once that is done, appropriate measures such as counseling and medication can be prescribed.

 Following lunch, we had Prof. Rob B Briner joining the SLASSCOM People Summit 2019 via a video call.
-Prof. Rob’, a professor of organizational psychology at Queen Mary University of London spoke about evidence-based practice in the workplace.
+Prof. Rob’, a professor of organizational psychology at the Queen Mary University of London spoke about evidence-based practice in the workplace.
 So, what exactly is evidence-based practice?

 Well, Prof. Rob defined evidence-based practice in management and HR as the process of using the best available evidence from multiple sources to identify problems and solutions.
 Prof Rob’s session dealt with a number of theories and methodologies that are used to carry out evidence-based research.

 For managers, evidence-based practice would be practices informed by the best available evidence.
 Prof. Rob also spoke about the challenges that evidence-based practice face.
-They are perhaps greater than challenges faced by other evidence-based initiatives.
+They are perhaps greater than the challenges faced by other evidence-based initiatives.
 For example, unlike medicine, nursing or education, management is not a profession.
 There is no knowledge for a person to become a manager.

 Prof. Rob then spoke about the Center for Evidence-based management (CEBMa).
-This is a the leading authority on evidence-based practice in the fields of management and leadership.
+This is a leading authority on evidence-based practice in the fields of management and leadership.
 You can check out their website here.